JonathanN868CB/SkyShareMX/README.md

 A React-based maintenance portal shell for SkyShare aircraft operations.

+> **Onboarding:** Team members sign in with Google using their @skyshare.com email; no invitation pipeline is required.

 > **Branding note:** Favicon and meta assets live in `/public` (`favicon.svg`, `skyshare-logo.png`, and `site.webmanifest`).
 Update those files if the SkyShareMX branding package changes.

 ## Project Structure